JayBMX/list-of-demos/README.md

 If you want to go beyond a single device, why not drive a few virtual **connected cars** around Las Vegas?
 You can even simulate accidents or make the roads freeze over: http://connected-car.mybluemix.net

-How about using the IBM Blockchain service along with IoT devices to instrument and track shipments in your supply chain?
+How about using the **IBM Blockchain service** along with IoT temperature sensors to instrument and track shipments in your supply chain?
 Here is the demo: https://discover-iot-blockchain-staging.eu-gb.mybluemix.net/iot-blockchain.html

 ## "In Depth" Demos